 “Brave and caring individuals who were engaged in extending themselves in order to help others very much in need,” said University President Lee Bollinger.

 The three were leaving Honduras where they had spent their winter break helping the poor in the schools’ Medical Brigade Program.
 Their bus veered off a steep cliff killing the students.
 Others were injured.
+Make sure you get head injury lawyers in Halifax in case of an accident.

 As they grieve for their friends and colleagues, Ben Swanson remembers Olivia Erhardt.